 The 2019 Wrestle Like a Girl Gala Committee is delighted to invite you to our 4th Annual Gala in Washington, D.C.
 Please join us to celebrate a year of remarkable growth in women's wrestling.
-This five-star evening includes:
+This five-star evening surrounded by Team USA athletes, world leaders, thought-leaders, stakeholders and advocates also includes:

 Wrestle To Become Leaders

 Mr. David Grevemberg, C.B.E., CEO of the Commonwealth Games and President of the Board for Wrestle Like A Girl.